amadeus4dev/amadeus-python/README.md

 ## Installation

-This gem requires Python 2.7+ or 3.3+.
+This SDK requires Python 2.7+ or 3.3+.
 You can install install it directly with pip.

 ```sh
 pip install amadeus